 Zoned For Success

-Corporate Trade Show Exhibits
+Corporate Trade Show Booth Design

 Corporate display booths can present some unique challenges.
 For example, corporations most often represent multiple product lines at trade shows.
 If those lines are closely related, it can be harder to differentiate between them while maintaining a cohesive identity.
 Creating zones within your booth space can be an effective way to represent each line.
 This also helps funnel visitors toward the rep for the line they’re interested in and manage traffic flow.